mehdihadeli/from-crud-to-ddd/README.md

 > 💡 A practical api sample based on `Vertical Slice Architecture`, `DDD`, `Minimal APIs` and `.Net 9`.

-This project involves migrating our [existing CRUD-based](https://github.com/mehdihadeli/from-crud-to-ddd/tree/without-ddd) application architecture to a more robust and maintainable [Domain-Driven Design (DDD) approach](https://github.com/mehdihadeli/from-crud-to-ddd/).
+This project involves migrating a [existing CRUD-based](https://github.com/mehdihadeli/from-crud-to-ddd/tree/without-ddd) application architecture to a more robust and maintainable [Domain-Driven Design (DDD) approach](https://github.com/mehdihadeli/from-crud-to-ddd/).
 The goal is to better align the codebase with business logic, improve scalability, and enhance long-term maintainability.

 To ensure a smooth and isolated transition, the migration has been organized into [two separate Git branches](https://github.com/mehdihadeli/from-crud-to-ddd/branches).